bentole/dhcpProxy/README.md

 3. Install scapy.
 Fret not, Scapy is a well-known packet manipulator used by Cisco Systems among others

 		pip install scapy
-		Oh this needs to be done after step 6 if using virtualenv.

 4. Clone from Github

 		git clone https://github.com/bentole/dhcpProxy.git

-5. (Optional) Create a virtual environment to run the app

-		virtualenv ENVDIR

-6. (Optional) Start the virtual environment

-		source ENVDIR/bin/activate

-7. Create a file named settings.py and put it in the same directory as dhcpProxy.py.
+5. Create a file named settings.py and put it in the same directory as dhcpProxy.py.
 See Settings below

 		vi settings.py or nano settings.py or whatever

-8. Start the proxy
+6. Start the proxy

 		python ./dhcpProxy.py

-9. Change the relay information from pointing towards the dhcp server to point towards the proxy
+7. Change the relay information from pointing towards the dhcp server to point towards the proxy

 		For Cisco routers : ip helper-address proxy_addr

-10. Good luck, Chuck!
+8. Good luck, Chuck!

 # Settings